Amazon Customs Charges Ireland 2026: Amazon.ie vs Amazon.co.uk Explained

 |---|---|---|---|

-For supplement buyers specifically, the same rules apply: it depends on where the supplement ships from.
+For supplement buyers the same rule applies: it depends on where the supplement ships from.
 A supplement sold via Amazon.ie Global Store and dispatched from Amazon EU is not subject to the new customs duty.
-A supplement from an Amazon.co.uk UK seller or a non-EU Marketplace seller attracts the €3 per item duty from July 2026.
+A supplement from an Amazon.co.uk UK seller or a non-EU Marketplace seller attracts the €3 per distinct product type duty since July 2026.

 If you want guaranteed customs-free supplement delivery without checking dispatch locations on every order, an Irish-based retailer removes the uncertainty.
 Probiotic.ie ships all orders from Dublin within the EU.
 Because the goods are already in EU circulation, no import customs duty applies on orders delivered within Ireland, the price you see is the price you pay, and orders are regulated under FSAI food supplement guidelines.